University College Cork A.F.C.: Intervarsity

 UCC A.F.C. is affiliated to the Irish Universities Football Union and competes in three annual intervarsity competitions – the Collingwood Cup, the Crowley Cup and the Harding Cup.
 UCC A.F.C. first won the Collingwood Cup in 1974.
-However subsequently they only enjoyed sporadic successes.
-Then during 1990s they won it twice in a row – 1990 and 1991.
-However, in more recent times they have been far more successful.
-They won it again in 2000 and then between 2002 and 2005 retained it four times in a row.
-In 2011, with a team featuring Josh O’Shea and Michael McSweeney and managed by John Caulfield, UCC won the Collingwood Cup again.
-O’Shea, McSweeney and Caulfield all subsequently joined Cork City F.C..
-In 2015 UCC A.F.C. enjoyed one of its most successful intervarsity seasons.
+Then, during the 1990s, they won it twice in a row – 1990 and 1991.
+The club won it again in 2000 and then between 2002 and 2005 retained it four times in a row.
+In 2011, with a team managed by John Caulfield, UCC won the Collingwood Cup again.
+In 2015, UCC A.F.C. had one of its most successful intervarsity seasons.
 In addition to winning the senior Collingwood Cup, they also won the Crowley Cup, the reserve team competition, and the Harding Cup, featuring teams made up of freshers or first year students.
 UCC A.F.C. actually entered two teams in both the Crowley Cup and the Harding Cup.
 In February 2015 UCC A.F.C. hosted the Harding Cup.
 The UCC freshers team defeated teams representing Dublin City University, NUI Galway and University of Limerick over three consecutive days to claim the cup.
 In the final played at The Mardyke on 8 February, UCC defeated Limerick 1–0.
 Later in the same month the UCC senior team won the Collingwood Cup.
 In the quarter finals they defeated defending champions Maynooth University, managed by Ger O’Brien, 7–6 on penalties.
 In the semi-final they defeated NUI Galway 1–0.
 The final, which was played at Eamon Deacy Park on 26 February, saw UCC defeat Dublin University 3–1.
 In March UCC completed an Intervarsity treble when they also won the Crowley Cup.
 In 2015 they completed an Intervarsity treble – winning the Collingwood Cup, the Crowley Cup and the Harding Cup.

-MSL and EA Sports Cup
+MSL and National Cups

-In addition to Intervarsity success, UCC A.F.C. has also enjoyed recent successes in the Munster Senior League.
-In 2011–12 they won the Senior First Division and as a result were promoted to the Senior Premier Division.
+In addition to Intervarsity wins, UCC A.F.C. has had some success in the Munster Senior League.
+In 2011–12, they won the Senior First Division and as a result were promoted to the Senior Premier Division.
 In 2013–14,2016–17 and 2018–19 they were the Senior Premier Division champions.
 As a result, they qualified to compete in the 2015 League of Ireland Cup.
 After knocking out League of Ireland First Division teams Wexford Youths and Cobh Ramblers in early rounds they reached the quarter-finals where they played the holders, Dundalk, at The Mardyke.
 Dundalk were also the 2014 and 2015 League of Ireland champions and proved too strong for UCC.

-Following the club's MSL Premier Division win in 2017, they qualified for the 2018 League of Ireland Cup, losing 4–1 to Premier Division side Waterford FC in the first round at the RSC.
+Following the club's MSL Premier Division win in 2017, they qualified for the 2018 League of Ireland Cup, losing 4–1 to Premier Division side Waterford in the first round at the RSC.
+In July 2025, they faced St Patrick's Athletic in the 2025 FAI Cup, losing 8–0 at Richmond Park.